Azure-Samples/dab-azure-sql-quickstart/readme.md

 - [Azure Developer CLI](https://aka.ms/azd-install)
 - [.NET SDK 8.0](https://dotnet.microsoft.com/download/dotnet/8.0)

-### Quickstart
+## Get started

-This quickstart will show you how to authenticate on Azure, initialize using a template, provision infrastructure and deploy code on Azure.
+Follow these steps to authenticate to Azure, initialize thetemplate, provision infrastructure in Azure, and deploy the code to Azure.

 1. Log in to azd.
 Only required once per-install.